pixelbrackets/cookie-consent/README.md

 login state or items in a shopping cart and is limited to a session only (erased when the user closes the browser), may be necessary.

-Not all cookies requires a consent, see [European Commission - Internet Handbook](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).
+👉 Not all cookies require a consent, see [European Commission - Internet Handbook](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).

 * First‑party session cookies DO NOT require informed consent.
 * First‑party persistent cookies DO require informed consent.